bolderflight/statistics/README.md

 #include "statistics/statistics.h"
 ```

-Note that you'll need CMake version 3.13 or above; it is recommended to build and install CMake from source, directions are located in the [CMake GitLab repository](https://github.com/Kitware/CMake).

 The library can be also be compiled stand-alone using the CMake idiom of creating a *build* directory and then, from within that directory issuing:

 ```